The Jurassic Coast

 Places to eat and drink

 The Anchor Inn Seatown For it’s breathtaking beachside location alone The Anchor Inn deserves a visit.
-That it also serves great food and drink and has recently undergone a successfully sympathetic refurbishment makes it one of our top recommendations.
+That it also serves great food and drink and operates on a no-pre booking basis makes it one of our top recommendations.

 The Hive Beach Cafe, Burton Bradstock is an amazing seafood café located directly on the seafront at Chesil Bank. with parking at adjacent National Trust Car-park